Panforte 250 g

 It does not contain GMOs.

-Ideal as an end to a meal for the holidays, it pairs with Vinsanto, Spumante, Aleatico, or Coffee.
+As a perfect ending to a meal during the festivities, it pairs well with Vinsanto, Spumante, Aleatico, or Coffee.

 Each Panforte Marabissi for Antonio Mattei is packaged and tied by hand. -